 No Dental Adhesive Expense

 Having your dentures implanted gives you the added bonus of eliminating the hassle of dealing with the uncomfortable taste and cleaning process that arises with use of dental adhesives.
 Your wallet will be happy skipping the adhesive expense.
 But like any surgical procedure, there are a few risks to consider.
 While dental implant surgery complications are not common, there have been complications reported from approximately less than 5% of patients who had dental implant surgery.
 However, you can trust that this procedure is still very safe and effective.
 It is recommended you speak to your dentist about the risk associated to your specific situation.

 The cost of dental implants depends on the type, position, and quality or amount of jawbone where the implant is placed.
 While the cost of dental implants differ, prices can range from $1000 to $3000 per implant.
 Most dental insurance plans consider the procedure cosmetic and do not cover costs.
 Speak to your dentist or contact your insurance provider to be certain cost of implants is covered.

-We welcome you to call Paradise Dental Practice at 949-481-2121 to learn more about dental implants in San Juan Capistrano, California, and schedule your consultation with Dr. Mojgan Niktash.
+We welcome you to call Paradise Dental Practice at 949-481-2121 to learn more about dental implants in San Juan Capistrano, California, and schedule your consultation with Dr. Mojgan Niktash and Dr. Abrak Etemad.